 - Federal tax information for you and your custodial parent/reporting parent

 - Information about untaxed income, such as child support, received by your reporting parent

 - Information on cash and liquid assets in accounts, investments, and business income

 Also, some schools may require a copy of the divorce agreement in deciding on financial aid, but you will not need that information when you submit the FAFSA.

 Remember that you don't need to include the financial information of every adult in your life.
-If you do, you are over reporting income and could lose out on financial aid.
+If you do, you're over-reporting income and it could cause you to lose out on financial aid.

 Focus your application on the custodial parent and you’ll be fine.
-Noncustodial parents may be required to provide information to private schools when aid is being awarded, but don’t overreach with FAFSA.
+Noncustodial parents may be required to provide information later to some private schools when aid is being awarded, but there's no need to overreach with FAFSA.

 Also, be aware that alimony is considered taxable income and should already be included in the custodial parent’s tax information.
 Don’t report it separately, like you do with child support, which is untaxed.
-Doing so means you’re again over reporting income and may lessen what’s offered in your financial package.
+Doing so means you’re again over-reporting income and it may reduce what’s offered in your financial package.

 4. Know how to work the situation for more aid

 There are a few ways to use divorced, separated, or unmarried parental marital status to your financial aid advantage.
 One is by ensuring that your custodial parent is the one who makes less money.
 By living with the parent who earns less, you EFC will be lower and your aid package could be higher.
-However, don’t falsely report who you live with based on income because that’s fraud.
+But, don’t falsely report who you live with based on income — that’s fraud.